samanthamarberger/we-run-phase-4-project/README.md

 ## Description

 This web application was created for the purpose of allowing runners to post the trails they run with other users.
 The users have access to view all trails posted and comment on other trails.
-This Rails/ React, and JavaScript application includes the ability to view, edit, add, and delete trails, reviews, and users.
-Take a look at my application and play around with some of this functionalityu!
+This Rails/ React application includes the ability to view, edit, add, and delete trails, reviews, and users.
+Take a look at my application and play around with some of this functionality!

 ## Getting Started